pypa/packaging.python.org/source/tutorials/packaging-projects.rst

       to use.
 In this case, the list of packages will be ``example_pkg`` as that's the only package present.
     - ``python_requires`` gives the versions of Python supported by your project.
-Installers like pip will look back though older versions of packages until it finds one that has a matching Python version.
+Installers like :ref:`pip` will look back though older versions of packages until it finds one that has a matching Python version.

     There are many more than the ones mentioned here.
 See